UN-OCHA/hid_auth/README.md

+# !!!
+DEPRECATED !!!

+This repository contains HID v1 code which is now deprecated.

 # Humanitarian ID Oauth2/Open ID Connect Provider

 This is a sign on service for Humanitarian ID (H.ID), HumanitarianResponse.info (HR.info), and other OCHA community sites.